SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

 - ✅ Download options and data export capabilities
 - ✅ AI-powered insights using Claude API
 - ✅ **NEW**: Dedicated page in sidebar navigation
+- ✅ **FIXED**: All NameError issues resolved with direct SQL implementation
+- ✅ **RENAMED**: "AI Analytics" changed to "Demand Analytics" for clarity

 The implementation provides a powerful analytics suite that enhances the existing Streamlit app while maintaining all existing functionality and following established coding patterns.
-Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation.
+Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features.